apache/druid/docs/content/tutorials/tutorial-kafka.md

 }
 ```

-This will start the supervisor which, in turn, will spawn some tasks that will start listening for incoming data.
+This will start the supervisor that will in turn spawn some tasks that will start listening for incoming data.

 ![Running supervisor](../tutorials/img/tutorial-kafka-02.png "Running supervisor")